CartoDB/carto-selfhosted-helm/customizations/high_availability/standard/README.md

 ### Setup

-- A replica of each component will be placed in a differente node ensuring application high availability if a node goes down.
+- A replica of each component will be placed in a different node, ensuring application high availability if a node goes down.

 ### Application upgrades